The Varsity Polo Match

 The Varsity Polo Match is an annual polo match between the Oxford University Polo Club and the Cambridge University Polo Club, played between teams of four players.
 Historically it was known as the inter-University Challenge Cup or inter-Varsity polo match.
-It is also known as the Oxford-Cambridge Polo Match or by a title that includes the name of its current sponsor (1982 Champagne Taittinger University matches; 1984 Krug Champagne Varsity Polo; from 2010 to 2014, the Jack Wills Varsity Polo, and from 2016 onwards the La Martina Varsity).
+It is also known as the University Polo Match or by a title that includes the name of its current sponsor (1982 Champagne Taittinger University matches; 1984 Krug Champagne Varsity Polo; from 2007 to 2014, the Jack Wills Varsity Polo, and from 2016 onwards the La Martina Varsity).
 Members of both teams are traditionally known as Blues, with Oxford in dark blue and Cambridge in light blue.

-The polo match is held annually, attracting up to 5000 spectators.
+The polo match is held annually, attracting normally around 500 up to 5000 spectators due to royal participants.
 It usually takes place at the beginning of June at Guards Polo Club.
-The Varsity Match was most recently contested in June 2022, and was won by Oxford by a margin of 8–2.
-As of 2022 Oxford has won the match 66 times and Cambridge 57 times.
+The Varsity Match was most recently contested in May 2025, and was won by Oxford by a margin of 5-2.
+As of 2025 Oxford has won the match 69 times and Cambridge 57 times.

 History

-Historically speaking, the Varsity Polo Match is the second oldest continuing polo match with the inter-regimental match proceeding it by only 7 years.
+The Varsity Polo Match is the second oldest continuing polo match with the inter-regimental match preceding it by only 7 years.
 The first Varsity match was played in 1878.
-The event has been held annually with the exceptions of the two World Wars as well as 1894, 1900, 1960–61 and 1963.
-The match was originally played at Hurlingham Club, but moved to Woolmers Park as well as to Cowdray Park after World War II.
+The event has been held annually with the exceptions of the two World Wars as well as 1894, 1900, 1960–61, 1963 and 2020.
+The match was originally played at Hurlingham Club on the Monday after Ascot, but moved to Woolmers Park as well as to Cowdray Park after World War II.
 From 1962 onwards, the venue for the match was decided annually, with the choice alternating with each university.
 Since 1994, the Varsity Match is played at Guards Polo Club.

 The Match is played for a Challenge Cup presented by the Hurlingham Club in 1920.

 Competitors

-The match format is extremely unusual as it is traditionally not handicapped.
+The match format is extremely unusual as it is played open (handicaps are not taken into account).
 Teams are also mixed which is a rare opportunity amongst the Blues sports of both universities.
 The original conditions are: